 The decision to choose between sole proprietorship and incorporation lies with you.
 We have now outlined the basic differences between the two.
 This is information is meant to inform you on the concepts to help you know you have options and what they consist of.
 On top of that, now if a buddy at the next BBQ you go to starts talking about it you’ve got a clue!

-For more detailed information on sole proprietorship and incorporation and how they apply specifically to you, get in touch by calling Upside Accounting at 226-214-3233 or contact us here.
+For more detailed information on sole proprietorship and incorporation and how they apply specifically to you, get in touch by contacting our team here.